PhotoVision/PhotoVision.github.io/_pv-markup/print-services.md

 ## Borders
-Add a professional + clean look to your proof prints at no charge.
-White borders are available for 3.5x5, 4x5, 4x6, 4.5x6, 5x5 and 5x7.
+Add a professional + clean look to your proof prints with a white border at no charge.
+Available for 3.5x5, 4x5, 4x6, 4.5x6, 5x5 and 5x7.

 | Size |  |
 | --- | --- |